thedersen/backbone.validation/README.md

 * Initial release

+## Contribute

+In lieu of a formal styleguide, use two spaces for tabs and take care to maintain the existing coding style.
+Oh, and please add some tests:)

 ## Inspiration

 Backbone.Validation is inspired by [Backbone.ModelBinding](http://github.com/derickbailey/backbone.modelbinding), and another implementation with a slightly different approach than mine at [Backbone.Validations](http://github.com/n-time/backbone.validations).